scalacenter/sbt-github-dependency-graph/README.md

 # sbt-github-dependency-graph

-An sbt plugin to submit the set of dependencies of your project to the Github Dependency Graph API.
+An sbt plugin that can extract the dependencies of your project and submit them to the Github Dependency submission API.

+It is no recommended and generally not useful to install this plugin manually, as it can only be used in a Github workflow.

+The appropriate way to use this plugin is to set [scalacenter/sbt-dependency-graph-action](https://github.com/scalacenter/sbt-github-dependency-graph-action) up in your Github workflow.